PRISM – Direct Drive Clock

 I understand and use the ‘state machine’ concept to emulate a kind of multi tasking environment and I’ve even dabbled with interrupts but where It all falls over for me is in the publishing of web pages in order to change clock settings – that is knowledge that I just don’t have 🙁

-I was lucky enough to be offered a PCB for a prototype IN-18 based clock which had all the features I liked including web based configuration pages etc so I jumped at the chance.
+I was lucky enough to be offered a PCB for a prototype Direct Drive IN-18 based clock which had all the features I liked including web based configuration pages etc so I jumped at the chance.
 I procured the required components and pushed the whole thing together.
 Before long I had a clock with all the features I liked.

 The circuit shares several common ‘building blocks’ with some of my designs including 5V (Buck Converter) and 170V (MC34063A) power supply circuits as well as twin HV5622 HV shift register / drivers.